Nettsu/launch-control-xl-bitwig/README.md

 - The eight columns on the controller correspond to the first eight tracks in the project.
 If the track is a group, then both the group and all it's children are controlled by this one column.
-- The first knobs control the first three remote controls of the first device on each track.
+- The knobs control the first three remote controls of the primary device on each track.
 - The first row of buttons control the fourth remote control.
 Press the button to set the control to 100%, press again to set to 0%.
 Good for controlling button modulators.